 Thank you for having me here today, I'm always keen to spend time with leaders to find out more about your vision for the future.
 We'll spend some time on that in our Q&A at the end.

-Today I want to talk to you about our journey to re-steer CSIRO and head into unchartered waters and hopefully you'll see some examples of leadership along the way.
+Today I want to talk to you about our journey to steer CSIRO into uncharted waters and hopefully you'll see some examples of leadership along the way.

-If we are going to harness the benefits of global disruption and protect our way of life, then Australia needs leaders who are willing to think radically and see what others cannot, who are ready to create bold new visions, Not spin, hype, or politics – not marketing as we think of it in this country – but market – market insight to turn challenges into opportunities.
+If we are going to harness the benefits of global disruption and protect our way of life, then Australia needs leaders who are willing to think radically and see what others cannot, who are ready to create bold new visions and use market insights to turn challenges into opportunities.

 As a nation, we have become too comfortable – three decades of economic growth has made us complacent.

 At the heart of it, we lack entrepreneurial spirit – that desire and drive to think and act bigger, to take on challenges, and to change the world.
 But we haven't always been this way.

 As a nation we bred cotton that's grown around the world, invented fast WiFi for connecting us all – and even received the first images of humans landing on the Moon.

 We've taken on challenges and shown the world what Aussie ingenuity looks like.

 But what are we showing the world today?